maksimryndin/goral/README.md

 4) After creating the service acoount create a private key (type JSON) for it (the private key should be downloaded by your browser)
 5) Create a spreadsheet (where the scraped data will be stored) and add the service account email as an Editor to the spreadsheet
 6) Extract spreadsheet id from the spreadsheet url

+Steps 5-6 can be repeated for each [service](#services) (it is recommended to have separate spreadsheets for usability and separation of concerns).

 Note: you can also install Google Sheets app for your phone to have an access to the data.